borgbackup/borg/docs/faq.rst

 .. _a_status_oddity:

-I am seeing 'A' (added) status for a unchanged file!?
+I am seeing 'A' (added) status for an unchanged file!?
 -----------------------------------------------------

 The files cache is used to determine whether |project_name| already